News & Alerts

-- For courses intended to be available on June 4, plan to spend time Friday-Sunday June 1-3 completing the cutover tasks outlined above.
+- For courses intended to be available on June 5, plan to spend time Friday through Sunday June 2 through 4 completing the cutover tasks outlined above.

 The transition team will communicate to the broader University community about the transition from ULearn to the Training Hub beginning in May via central communication channels such as Brief and MyU.